Fuiste/optics/README.md

-# Lenses
+# Optics (Lens, Prism, Iso)

-Type-safe, functional optics for immutable data: lenses for required data and prisms for optional/union data.
+Type-safe, functional optics for immutable data: lenses for required data, prisms for optional/union data, and isomorphisms for total, invertible mappings.

 ## What and why

-- Lens: Focus on a required field; always gets a value and can set immutably
+- **Lens**: Focus on a required field; always gets a value and can set immutably
-- Prism: Focus on an optional or union branch; get may return undefined
+- **Prism**: Focus on an optional or union branch; get may return undefined
+- **Iso**: Total, invertible mapping between two types `(to, from)`
-- Composition: You can compose any combination of lens and prism
+- **Composition**: You can compose any combination of lens, prism, and iso
   - Lens ∘ Lens => Lens
   - Lens ∘ Prism => Prism
+  - Lens ∘ Iso => Lens
   - Prism ∘ Lens => Prism
   - Prism ∘ Prism => Prism
+  - Prism ∘ Iso => Prism
+  - Iso ∘ Lens => Lens
+  - Iso ∘ Prism => Prism
+  - Iso ∘ Iso => Iso

 Core principles: